-In considering the issues for the Plan to address and the impact of significant housing development in the area, it was important for the steering group to consider the existing nature of the town.
+5.1 In considering the issues for the Plan to address and the impact of significant housing development in the area, it was important for the steering group to consider the existing nature of the town.

-5.1 The People
+5.2 The People

-5.1.1.
-Population, ethnicity and age

-Newport Pagnell is a historical market town.
-From the late 1960s the town added three major estates, the Rivers estate, the Poets' estate and the Green Park estate tripling its population to 15,118 (as at the 2011 census.)

-Significant changes between the 2001 census and the 2011 census are:

-- a 45% increase in the number of residents aged 60 and upwards (22% of residents are aged 60 and upwards compared with a Milton Keynes average of 16.4%) - 15.2% of the population are over 65, which is significantly higher than the borough average of 11.1% - an increase of 10.4% in ages 0-4 years, between the two census figures.
+- 5.2.1.
+Population, ethnicity and age - 5.2.1.1 Newport Pagnell is a historical market town.
+From the late 1960s the town added three major developments, the Rivers estate, the Poets' estate and the Green Park estate tripling its population to 15,118 (as at the 2011 census.) - 5.2.1.2 Significant changes between the 2001 census and the 2011 census are: - a 45% increase in the number of residents aged 60 and upwards (22% of residents are aged 60 and upwards compared with a Milton Keynes average of 16.4%) - 15.2% of the population are over 65, which is significantly higher than the borough average of 11.1% - an increase of 10.4% in ages 0-4 years, between the two census figures.
 Although this is relevant to schooling provision, the percentage of children as a total percentage of the Newport Pagnell population (5.8%) is lower than the Milton Keynes average of 8%.
 However, this growth area will go some way towards making demands on schooling places, compensating for the loss in the percentage of older children shown below. - a reduction of 18.5% spread across all children of school going age in Newport Pagnell between the two census figures.
-The average figure for children across the age range of 5 - 14 for Newport Pagnell does not match the Milton Keynes average which is 1.9% higher, but the averages for children ages 15-19 is the same in Newport Pagnell as it is in the borough.
-It should be noted here that a high percentage of children, some 70% in total, go onto take A levels at Ousedale School in Newport Pagnell.

-There were no significant changes in the socio-economic indicators of the parish between the two census periods.

-91.2% of the population were ethnically classified as British White.
-This figure however, is in stark contrast to the Milton Keynes average of 73.9% identified as British White.
-There were also 3% of people who were classified as British Other White in Newport Pagnell.

-5.1.2 Economic indicators and employment

-Consultation with the employment consultants engaged by Milton Keynes Council clarified that there is no specific need to develop any more employment land in Newport Pagnell because the urban area of Milton Keynes can provide more than sufficient future employment land to cater for the demands of 1.5 jobs per new household, as set out in the Core Strategy.
+The average figure for children across the age range of 5 14 for Newport Pagnell does not match the Milton Keynes average which is 1.9% higher, but the averages for children ages 15-19 is the same in Newport Pagnell as it is in the borough.
+It should be noted here that a high percentage of children, some 70% in total, go onto take A levels at Ousedale School in Newport Pagnell. - 5.2.1.3 There were no significant changes in the socio-economic indicators of the parish between the two census periods. - 5.2.1.4 91.2% of the population were ethnically classified as British White.
+This figure is in stark contrast to the Milton Keynes average of 73.9% identified as British White.
+There were also 3% of people who were classified as British Other White in Newport Pagnell. - 5.2.2 Economic indicators and employment - 5.2.2.1 Consultation with the employment consultants engaged by Milton Keynes Council clarified that there is no specific need to develop any more employment land in Newport Pagnell because the urban area of Milton Keynes can provide more than sufficient future employment land to cater for the demands of 1.5 jobs per new household, as set out in the Core Strategy.